Binary Neutron Stars from the Moon: Early Warnings and Precision Science for the Artemis Era: Methodology

 Figure~\ref {fig:sensitivity} shows the sensitivity of various 2G, 3G, and Lunar detectors, along with the GW170817 strain as a function of frequency.
-The signal is seen in the \texttt{Lunar-SEI} band a few years before merger, whereas it enters the \texttt{Lunar-SUS} detector band ($f_{low}$=0.3Hz) starting $\sim$200 days (6.5 months) before merger.
+The signal is seen in the \texttt{Lunar-SEI} band a few years before merger {which is also the case for \texttt{LILA-Horizon}}, whereas it enters the \texttt{Lunar-SUS} detector band ($f_{low}$=0.3Hz) starting $\sim$200 days (6.5 months) before merger.
 The signal enters the \texttt{ET} and \texttt{CE40} bands $\sim$1 day to $\sim$1 hour before the merger, respectively.
 GW170817 enters the \texttt{LIGO} band only a few minutes before merger.

 \end{itemize}